Bishop Sutton on the map

 Crime and Anti-Social Behaviour in Bishop Sutton

 Crime in the area is lower than the national average.
-Other theft is the leading concern across Bishop Sutton, with 4 incidents recorded in January 2026.
+Anti-social behaviour is the leading concern across Bishop Sutton, with 4 incidents recorded in April 2026.

 Deprivation and Employment in Bishop Sutton